Bibi Manavi

 ㅤㅤ

-In Borgolavezzaro, in the heart of a region deeply shaped by its rice-growing tradition, Bibi Manavi’s site-specific installation unfolds in the former Dormitory of the Mondine at Cascina Caccia.
-The work takes shape as a suspended textile landscape, where images from hydraulic and rural archives evoke gestures, tools, maps, and evolving practices.
+In Borgolavezzaro, in the heart of the Bassa Novarese, an area deeply shaped by its rice-growing tradition, Bibi Manavi’s site-specific intervention takes form in the Dormitory of the Mondine at Cascina Caccia.
+The installation unfolds as a suspended textile landscape, where images drawn from hydraulic and rural archives evoke gestures, tools, maps, and evolving practices.

-Water runs through the installation as living matter and silent memory, weaving together the textures of the land: from irrigation canals seen from above to plant structures observed under the microscope.
-The images — at times sharp, at times faded — layer across translucent fabrics, revealing the interdependence between environment and human action.
-The installation offers a sensitive reflection on how bodies, knowledge, and water shape the landscape together.
+Water flows through the work as a living element, weaving together the threads of the landscape: from irrigation canals seen from above to plant structures observed under the microscope.
+The images — at times sharp, at times faded — layer over fabrics of varying transparency, creating visual stratifications that reflect the interdependence between environment and human action.

 Artwork: